clubdrop/documentation/docs/intro.md

 We provide workflows to speed up your program, including:

-- **Club-sites** host your free landing page with mint button.
+- **Club-sites** - host your free landing page with mint button.

-- **Dropkits** creat the custom contracts of your web3 functionality.
+- **Dropkits** - creat the custom contracts of your web3 functionality.

-- **Dashboards** to manage your club campaigns, contracts setting, team permissions, revenue streams, and data analytics.
+- **Dashboards** - manage your club campaigns, contracts setting, team permissions, revenue streams, and data analytics.

 ## Get started